plafer/Tissue.jl/README.md

         You need to `wait()` the task.
     + We should wait on all the tasks and when one of them returns exception, produce an error report that can be filed (well simply stack trace maybe).
++ Flow limiter: Have a `desired_rate` parameter, which we don't surpass.
++ Flow limiter: if a `process()` ran way slower all of a sudden for a couple of shots, maybe send a message so that the generator rate is reevaluated.

 # Fundamental issues to de-risk
 + Multi-threading can [break finalizers](https://docs.julialang.org/en/v1/manual/multi-threading/#Safe-use-of-Finalizers)